rapatao/ruleset-engine/README.md

 ### Mozilla Rhino (JavaScript) engine implementation

-[Rhino](https://github.com/mozilla/rhino) is an open-source, embeddable JavaScript interpreter from Mozilla.
+[Mozilla Rhino](https://github.com/mozilla/rhino) is an open-source, embeddable JavaScript interpreter from Mozilla.
-This engine implementation supports using JavaScript expressions inside the rule operands.
+This engine implementation supports using JavaScript expressions inside the rule operands and is particularly useful when rules contain complex logic or when you want to leverage JavaScript's extensive library of functions.

 ### Kotlin (internal) engine implementation

-This engine only uses Kotlin code to support all Operator functions., supporting all Operator functions.
-Although it provides an expressive performance, it doesn't support Kotlin expression into the expression operands.
+This engine uses only Kotlin code to support all Operator functions, offering expressive performance.
+Although it doesn't support Kotlin expressions inside the expression operands, it can be a suitable choice for simpler rule sets or projects where you prefer using a statically-typed language like Kotlin.

 Supported types: